 Did you know that English and Spanish share 10,000 to 15,000 cognates?
-That means that you already know the meaning of around 10,000 to 15,000 words in Spanish!
-Qué fascinante!
-(You might recognize the Spanish word fascinante, which means "fascinating" in English!)
+That means that you already know the meaning of around 10,000 to 15,000 words in Spanish! ¡Qué fascinante!
+(You might recognize the Spanish word fascinante, which means fascinating in English!)

 But… what is a cognate anyway?
-And how can cognates help you communicate in Spanish?
+And how can recognizing cognates help you communicate in Spanish?
 Read on for tips for using cognates to boost your vocabulary!

 What is a cognate?